l00p0/checkActivity/README.md

 In our case the indicator is part of a web-app that will regularly poll the output file and tell users the current state.

 In its current form the program will output to a file called freebusy.dat in the current directory.
-This is fine for my current use-case.
+This is fine for our current use-case.
-Even if I wanted to monitor several machines I would simply call the exe from several different paths. e.g. where Z: is mapped network share cd Z:\some\path\machine1\
+Even if we wanted to monitor several machines we would simply call the exe from several different paths.

+e.g. where Z: is mapped network share

+    cd Z:\some\path\machine1\
     c:\path\to\exe\checkActivity.exe

 and poll those locations knowing which machine corresponds to which path.